Farahain/yipmo/README.md

 1. In the case of no data, we substitute the data with 0.
 2. In the case of no data, we perform the imputation method.

+For prediction 2018, we resample the data for independent variables from the year 2014 until 2017.
+We assume the pattern of the data is similar with the past.

 ## Workflow
-1. Clean the data.
-2. Declare the variables.
+1. Declare the variables.
-3. Check the correlation.
+2. Test correlation of the variables on the yield (CPB tonnage).
-4. Variable selection.
+3. Variable selection.
-5. Modelling with selected variables.
+4. Modelling with the selected variables.
-6. Estimate the yield prediction.
+5. Estimate the yield prediction.
-7. Calculate the root mean square error (RMSE).
+6. Evaluate the yield (CPB tonnage) in monthly, quarterly and half yearly.

 ## Outputs
 1. Monthly yield = CPB tonnage per month.
-2. Quarterly yield 1 = Total of CPB tonnage for 3 months.
-3. Quarterly yield 2 = Average of CPB tonnage for 3 months.
+2. Quarterly yield = Average of CPB tonnage for 3 months.
-4. Half yearly yield 1 = Total of CPB tonnage for 6 months.
-5. Half yearly yield 2 = Average of CPB tonnage for 6 months.
+3. Half yearly yield = Average of CPB tonnage for 6 months.

 ## Notebooks
 ### Regression model A: Based on Assumption 1